hapax/hapax.github.io/assets/visual-qft.md

 We start at $0$, stay there for a while, go to $1$ when we hit $k$, then return to the origin.
-To even tell what state we're in, we need to introduce more labels!
+We can't even tell what state we're in unless we introduce more labels.